 A sleep cycle lasts 90 minutes on average.
-After a sleep cycle you enter REM.
-Well, there is a lot of research and experimentation on what’s the ideal amount of sleep one may get in order to feel energized upon waking.
-I found refuted opinions on this matter, so I don’t really know which or whether any of these beliefs is correct.
+Well, there is a lot of research and experimentation on what’s the ideal amount of sleep one may get to feel energized upon waking.
+I found refuted opinions on this matter, so honestly I don’t really know which or whether any of these beliefs is correct.
 I can only tell you what works for me.

-I have observed that I have the greatest difficulty to wake up in two cases; when I dream and when I am at the deep sleep stage.
-If the alarm clock rings and I am in the middle of a dream then I feel very groggy, disoriented and tired.
+I have observed that I have the greatest difficulty to wake up in two cases; when dreaming and when being at the deep sleep stage.
+If I am in the middle of a dream and the alarm clock rings, then I feel very groggy, disoriented and tired.
 I feel like I had never slept.

 If the alarm rings when I am in the deep sleep stage, I cannot believe that I have to get up.
-It is very difficult and I need more time than usual to get on the normal alert state.
+It is very difficult, and I need more time than usual to get to the normal alert state.

 The secret: Sleep Time = Multiples of 90 Minutes

-Well, according to the above observations what is best for me is to sleep as many hours as I can, provided that the total amount is multiples of 90 minutes.
+According to my observations, the best for me is to sleep as many hours as I can, provided that the total amount is multiples of 90 minutes.

 So, according to how many hours I have available for sleeping each night, I sleep 3, 4:30, 6, 7:30 or 9 hours.
-If I sleep less than 7:30 hours then I usually take a 20-30 min power nap on evening just after work.
+If I sleep less than 7:30 hours, then I usually take a 20-30 minutes nap in the evening just after work.
 My energy levels are very high when I follow this sleep schedule.

-The difficult thing is to be accurate.
-You may fell on bed but not sleep quickly.
-This delays the start of your sleep cycles and your sleep schedule.
-Many times I went to bed but had trouble to sleep and the next morning I woke up in the middle of a nice dream…
+The tricky part is to be accurate.
+You may go to bed on time but not sleep quickly.
+This pre-sleep stage delays the beginning of your sleep cycles and schedule.
+Many times I went to bed but had trouble to sleep and the next morning I woke up in the middle of a beautiful dream (disaster).

-It would be better for me to wake up earlier and prevent entering the REM state, than to wake up in the middle of it.
-Of course the best thing is to wake up just after the REM.
+It would be better for me to wake up earlier and prevent entering the REM state than to wake up in the middle of it.
+Of course, the best thing to happen is to wake up just after the REM.

-There are some products that can calculate what is the best time for you to wake.
-I am now testing WakeMate and I write a review soon.
+Some products can calculate what is the best time for you to wake.
+I am now testing WakeMate, and I write a review soon.
 I will let you know if it works.
 Below are also some other products you can check:

 Try to find out what’s your sleep cycles’ duration and adapt your total sleeping time according to them.
-It is vary likely to see better energy levels throughout the day.
-Of course I cannot guarantee that you will see results but you don’t lose anything for trying.
+It is very likely to see better energy levels throughout the day.
+Of course, I cannot guarantee that you will see results, but you don’t lose anything for trying.